23rd Mar 2026

 Empowering You: Attracting more military women into construction

-Rachael Smith, People and Culture Executive Director at Sir Robert McAlpine, and Katy Maloney, Procurement Administrator, highlight career pathways in construction at Empowering You Conference with Forces Employment Charity.
+Rachael Smith, People and Culture Executive Director at Sir Robert McAlpine, and Katy Maloney, Trainee Quantity Surveyor, highlight career pathways in construction at Empowering You Conference with Forces Employment Charity.

 Rachael and Katy drew on their knowledge and experience to highlight employment opportunities and career pathways for members of the Armed Forces Community, particularly military women, spouse and partners.